Aetf/hexo-next-publist/README.md

 [![NPM](https://nodei.co/npm/hexo-next-publist.png)](https://npmjs.org/package/hexo-next-publist)

 Show a list of publications anywhere in the markdown post.
+There is also a customizable panel to filter the results.

 ## Demo